BloodHoundAD/BloodHound/docs/data-analysis/nodes.rst

   style of kerberos delegation.
 For information about the abuse related to this configuration, see https://blog.harmj0y.net/redteaming/another-word-on-delegation/
 * **Compromised**: Whether the computer is marked as Owned.
-You can mark any computer in the BloodHound GUI as Owned by right-clicking it and clicking “Mark Computer as Owned”.
+You can mark any computer in the BloodHound GUI as Owned by right-clicking it and clicking "Mark Computer as Owned".
 * **LAPS Enabled**: Whether LAPS is running on the computer.
 This is determined by checking whether the associated MS LAPS properties are populated on the computer object